ORNL-TechInt/ORNL-TechInt-Page/README.md

  * Install the git hooks by running $TECHINT/githooks/mk_symlinks (see "[Git Hooks](#hooks)")

-   > NOTE: If you don't install the githooks, you'll need
+   > NOTE: If you don't install the githooks, you'll need to run
-   > to run githooks/post-merge by hand before deploying)
+   > githooks/post-merge by hand before deploying to ensure the HTML
+   > files are rebuilt and the version is updated.

  * Edit the files and review your changes (see "[Making Changes](#changes)")